 Lawmakers believe that by breaking down all the different costs and fees, tickets sellers, hoteliers, airlines and the like get to advertise their services at a cheaper rate compared to what it really costs.
 To combat this in the UK, it is mandatory to disclose all information about ticket prices and be upfront about extra charges.
 While in the US, lawmakers are investigating hotels who charge "resort fees" on top of room rates, instead of disclosing the total fee upfront.

-For tour and activity operators, imposing hidden charges can be bad for business.
+For tour and activity operators, booking fees could hurt your business.

 1. It adds up